oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 title: "Domain home in image"
 date: 2019-02-23T17:32:31-05:00
 weight: 3
-description: "Sample for creating a WebLogic domain home inside an image, and the Domain YAML file for deploying the generated WebLogic domain."
+description: "Sample for creating a WebLogic domain home inside an image, and the domain resource YAML file for deploying the generated WebLogic domain."
 ---

 The sample scripts demonstrate the creation of a WebLogic domain home in an image using [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) (WIT).
 The sample scripts have the option of putting the WebLogic domain log, server logs, server output files, and the Node Manager logs on an existing Kubernetes PersistentVolume (PV) and PersistentVolumeClaim (PVC).
-The scripts also generate the domain YAML file, which can then be used by the scripts or used manually to start the Kubernetes artifacts of the corresponding domain, including the WebLogic Server pods and services.
+The scripts also generate the domain resource YAML file, which can then be used by the scripts or used manually to start the Kubernetes artifacts of the corresponding domain, including the WebLogic Server pods and services.

 #### Prerequisites